IMG

 3. Via the Church Path which is a continuation of Church Lane in Attenborough village

-4. From the towpath which follows the River Trent from Long Eaton/Trent Lock or Beeston/Nottingham.
+4. From the towpath which along the River Trent from Long Eaton/Trent Lock or Beeston/Nottingham.

 The reserve is normally open all year round from 8am-8pm, except when the River Trent overflows its banks and floods the area.
 The Attenborough Nature Center (with cafe and other facilities) is normally open from 9.30am - 4pm.